RESEARCH COLLABORATIONS

 2019 – UNECE: Promoting Gender Diversity and Inclusion in the Oil, Gas and Mining Extractive Industries – A Women’s Human Rights Report

-IWiM participated via three interviews in this research led by Advocates of Human Rights for UNECE.
+IWIM participated via three interviews in this research led by Advocates of Human Rights for UNECE.
 The report describes what countries and companies need to do to support women in the extractive industries as well as the benefits they reap when they do so, having previously established that women are noticeably absent from much of the extractives industry.

 Read the report here

-2017 – Adam Smith International / IWiM: Can a Mining Law Unlock the Potential of Women?
+2017 – Adam Smith International / IWIM: Can a Mining Law Unlock the Potential of Women?

-Adam Smith International (ASI) and IWiM spoke with over 40 people working in the mining sector to understand whether introducing a specific gender-focused law could increase the participation and empowerment of women.
+Adam Smith International (ASI) and IWIM spoke with over 40 people working in the mining sector to understand whether introducing a specific gender-focused law could increase the participation and empowerment of women.
 This in-depth research focused specifically on Malawi and Sierra Leone while also drawing out 15 key recommendations that have relevance for policymakers, development partners and industry players seeking to unlock the potential of women in the wider mining sector.

 Read the report here